 financial year commencing on 1 April

-2024, has used an accounting software
+2025, has used accounting softwares

 for maintaining its books of account